 The Flow Cytometry Facility instruments are capable of performing BSL-1 through BSL-3 live cell sorting, phenotypic acquisition, DNA cell cycle analysis, and intracellular marker analysis.
 Analytical and sorting capabilities up to 18 simultaneous parameters enable researchers to define subpopulations based on cell surface morphology as well as size and complexity.
-We have three cell sorters (2 BD FACS Arias and 1 BD Influx) that are operated by facility staff.
-We have four cell analyzers (2 BD LSRII, 1 BD Fortessa and 1 Luminex Muse) available 24/7 for trained users.
+We have two cell sorters (BD FACS Arias) that are operated by facility staff.
+We have five cell analyzers (2 BD LSRII, 1 BD Fortessa,1 Luminex Muse and 1 iQue Screener PLUS) available 24/7 for trained users.
 Instruments are located in the RP105, MSRBII, and GHRB (RBL at Duke).

 Download a poster here

 In response to COVID-19, we are operating with a limited set of services offered by the DHVI Flow Facility.

 Under our "Phase III" plan, we have implemented an Enhanced Infection Control Policy, as detailed below:

 a.
 All staff and users to wear masks at all times.
 It is the user’s responsibility to obtain a mask from their PI/supervisor.